GuyanaOfficial Name: Co-operative Republic of Guyana

 Fax: +(592) 227-0221

 Guyana is a developing nation on the northern coast of South America.
 Few tourist facilities exist other than hotels in the capital city of Georgetown and a small number of eco-resorts in the rugged interior of the country.
-The vast majority of Guyanese nationals live along the coast, leaving the interior largely unpopulated and undeveloped.
+The vast majority of the Guyanese population lives along the coast, leaving the interior largely unpopulated and undeveloped.
 Travel within the interior of Guyana can be difficult; many interior regions can only be reached by plane or boat, and the few roads are often impassable in the rainy seasons.
 English is the national language.
-Read more about U.S. relations with Guyana.
+Read the Department of State’s Fact Sheet on Guyana for additional information on U.S.- Guyana relations.

 Entry, Exit & Visa Requirements